2nd Cavalry Regiment (United States): The Philippines and the Mexican Border

 The 2nd Cavalry Regiment was sent to the Philippines during the Philippine Insurrection soon after their tenure in Cuba.
 From 23 January – 18 July 1905, they participated in the Cavite Campaign, working to root out insurgents and secure the surrounding countryside.
 On 14 February 1910, the troopers of the 2nd Cavalry fought in the Battle of Tiradores Hill on Mindanao island.
 Their next clashes were during the Moro Rebellion on Jolo island.
-They fought in the Battle of Mount Bagoak on 3 December 1911, and the Battle of Mount Vrut from 10–12 January 1912.
+They fought in the Battle of Mount Bagoak on 3 December 1911, and the Battle of Mount Vrut from 10 to 12 January 1912.
 The regiment continued patrolling and security operations until they arrived home in June 1912.

 When they returned to the US in 1912, the 2nd Cavalry was sent to the border of Mexico to enforce border laws and prevent raids by banditos.
 The regiment's sector extended from El Paso, Texas all the way to Presidio, Texas, a stretch of 262 miles.
 The troopers were busily engaged in the duties of border surveillance and border security.
 In December 1913, the 2nd Cavalry was moved out of their post at Fort Bliss and sent to Fort Ethan Allen, Vermont to conduct maneuvers with several Army National Guard units.
 In 1914, troopers of the 2nd Cavalry were selected to represent the US Army in the annual horse show in Madison Square Garden in New York City.